dhruvnm/crypto/README.md

 # crypto

 ## Overview
-A program that allows you to encrypt and decrypt messages with various different ciphers
+A program that allows you to encrypt and decrypt messages with various different ciphers.
+Inspiration from practicalcryptography.com

 ## Run crypto
 To run crypto make sure you have the latest version of Python 3.